IBM/TAT-Banking/README.md

 Follow the steps outline below to create Multi-Architecture image lists:

-    1. Login into the server where you install the manifest-tool and and download the manifest configuration files to a temp directory and  execute the following commands to create Multi-Architecture image for each service.
+    1. Login into the server where you install the manifest-tool and download the manifest configuration files to a temp directory and  execute the following commands to create Multi-Architecture image for each service.

        a.
 Create manifest list for customer-service
           $ manifest push from-spec customer-v0.1.yml